jamesjpark/JimboAndFriends/README.md

 https://stackabuse.com/get-request-query-parameters-with-flask/

 Goals:
-Making backend to connect to made front end components Connecting Users to database
+Making backend to connect to made front end components <br />
+Connecting Users to database <br />
-Encryption of Passwords and UserIDs
+Encryption of Passwords and UserIDs <br />

 ## Sprint 6 10/27-11/3
 ##### HW7 Testing(11/3)

 Goals:
-Deployment of application to Heroku
+Deployment of application to Heroku <br />
-Connecting Projects and Hardware to backend and database Adding new inputs to project creation
+Connecting Projects and Hardware to backend and database <br />
+Adding new inputs to project creation <br />

 ## Sprint 7 11/4-11/11

 Goals:
-Finishing touches and style
+Finishing touches and style <br />
-Finish Checkpoint 2 Requirements
+Finish Checkpoint 2 Requirements <br />
-Deploy new changes to Heroku
+Deploy new changes to Heroku <br />